Harriet Tubman: Dollar bills as history books | DW | 23.04.2021

 Historian Frank Noll told DW that the people shown on the bills could be read, in hindsight, like a history book.

-So far, only two women have made it onto US dollar bills: the wife of the first president of the US, Martha Washington, and the noted native American Pocahontas.
+So far, only two women have made it onto US dollar bills: the wife of the first president of the US, Martha Washington, and the noted Native American Pocahontas, who was shown kneeling in a reprint of the painting "Baptism of Pocahontas."
 But neither bill has been printed for more than 100 years.

 "The notes reflect the society in which they are created.
 So you would expect change to occur," Noll said.